 - casket (n.)

-- mid-15c., "small box for jewels, etc.," possibly a diminutive of English cask, or from a corruption of Middle French casset (see cassette).
+- mid-15c., "small box for jewels, etc.," possibly a diminutive of English cask with -et, or from a corruption of Middle French casset (see cassette).
 Meaning "coffin" is American English, probably euphemistic, attested by 1832.

 Caskets! a vile modern phrase, which compels a person ... to shrink ... from the idea of being buried at all.
 [Hawthorne, "Our Old Home," 1863]